Shinobido: Tales of the Ninja

-Shinobido: Tales of the Ninja, known in Japan as Shinobidō: Homura (忍道 焔), is a stealth game developed and published by Acquire for the PlayStation Portable.
-It is a sequel to Shinobido: Way of the Ninja.
+Shinobido: Tales of the Ninja, known in Japan as Shinobidō: Homura (忍道 焔), is a stealth game developed by Acquire and published by Spike for the PlayStation Portable.
+It is a spin-off to Shinobido: Way of the Ninja.
 A North American version was to be released as Shinobido Homura: Soul of the Ninja but was cancelled.
-The game was followed by Shinobido 2: Revenge of Zen.
+The game was followed by a true sequel to the original game, Shinobido 2: Revenge of Zen.

 Gameplay

 The general gameplay is very similar to Shinobido: Way of the Ninja with a few differences.
 Unlike its predecessor, the game does not feature a mission generator which allowed players to choose an allegiance with a warlord.
 Instead a map is traversed which lets the player select missions.
 By completing missions new missions and playable characters are unlocked.
 Due to the difference in the control scheme compared to Way of the Ninja, Tales of the Ninja only allows four items to be accessed directly.

 By using a USB cable, players can import their custom missions created with the mission editor from the console version onto the portable version.
 However, the second set of items and the item inventory were removed completely which could render a player's own custom missions unplayable, if not re-edited with the limitations in mind.
 The game also includes a multiplayer mode which allows multiple players to compete against each other on preset maps or the maps from their custom missions.